goauthentik/authentik/website/docs/core/brands.md

 ## Branding

 The brand configuration controls the branding title (shown in website document title and several other places), the sidebar/header logo that appears in the upper left of the product interface, and the favicon on a browser tab.

+## External user settings

+The **Default application** configuration can be used to redirect external users to an application when they successfully authenticate without being sent from a specific application.